tojkuv/the-rust-book/error-handling/README.md

 When a function's implementation calls something that might fail, instead of handling the error within the function itself, you can return the error to the calling code so that it can decide what to do.
 This is known as *propagating* the error and gives more control to the calling code, wherer there might be more information or logic that dictates how the error should be handled than what you have available in the context of your code.

 For example, Listing 9-6 shows a fuction that reads a username from a file.
-If the file doesn't exist or can't be read, this function will return those errors to the code that called the function.
+If the file doesn'_t exist or can'_t be read, this function will return those errors to the code that called the function.

 Filename: src/main.rs